phanibalaji/IstioSamples/SimpleEnvoy/downstream/README.md

    docker commit <container-id> <name_of_the_image>
    ```

-* You can build another image based on the image created in the step 5.
+* You can build another image based on the image created in the previous step.
 Using the below contents for `Dockerfile`
   ```
   FROM <name_of_the_image>
   WORKDIR /gotest